About Weather-Ready Nation:

 - WRN Ambassadors play a pivotal role by helping to build a community that is ready, responsive, and resilient to the impacts of severe weather.

-- "Weather-Ready" is more than just a designation; it's a committment to promote awareness, safety, resiliency, and adaptability through the everyday actions and operations of your organization.
+- "Weather-Ready" is more than just a designation; it's a commitment to promote awareness, safety, resiliency, and adaptability through the everyday actions and operations of your organization.

 Weather-Ready Johnson County: